 If you are from the public sector or the civil society, you can strengthen cooperation with local and European companies, attract foreign investment and drive innovation.
 You can use insights and outcomes from the process to tackle country-specific SDG challenges.
 Thereby you foster tailored innovations that effectively address local development challenges and promote long-term SDG impact through sustainable business models.

-Once a challenge is selected and the lab of tomorrow process is scheduled, we open the application process.
-To participate in the Innovation Sprint, you need to fill out the application form on the according challenge page.
-Suitable candidates will receive a binding registration form and further information regarding their participation.
+Once a challenge is selected and the lot process is scheduled, we open the application process.
+To participate in the Innovation Sprint you need to fill out the application form on the respective challenge page.
+Suitable candidates will be contacted and asked to confirm their participation.

-No. With your application on the website, you simply express your interest in participating in a specific lab of tomorrow process.
-If your application is confirmed, we will send you a binding registration form.
-Once you have submitted this second form to us, your registration will be binding.
+With your application on the website, you simply express your interest in participating in a specific lot process.
+If your application is approved, we will then ask you to confirm your participation.
 If you need to cancel your participation at short notice, we kindly ask you to nominate a substitute from within your company who will be able to participate.

-The concept of lab of tomorrow processes requires that all participants are present throughout the whole Sprint.
+The concept of lot processes requires that all participants are present throughout the whole Sprint.
 An absence for even a couple of hours would impair the outcome.
 However, if you are participating as an investor, topic expert or public sector representative, there might be only a few events during the Innovation Sprint where your presence is compulsory.
-This can be further specified by the lab of tomorrow team.
+This can be further specified by the lot team.

-For each lab of tomorrow process it is decided individually whether a participation fee is due for the participants.
-The decisive factor here is, amongst others, whether the Innovation Sprint is conducted virtually or on site in the partner country.
+For each lot process it is decided individually whether a participation fee is due for the participants.
+The decisive factor here is, among others, whether the Innovation Sprint is conducted virtually or on site in the partner country.
 Travel and accommodation costs must always be covered by participants themselves, regardless of whether there is a participation fee or not.

-When defining the challenge for a lab of tomorrow process we undertake user-centred research, including field interviews, to ensure that we fully understand the users’ needs and underlying causes.
+When defining the challenge for an lot process we undertake user-centred research, including field interviews, to ensure that we fully understand the users’ needs and underlying causes.
 The compiled information is then shared on our website and to all confirmed participants before the Innovation Sprint.

-In lab of tomorrow processes, groups are formed to work on one sub-challenge each.
+In lot processes, teams are formed that work on one sub-challenge each.
 A team comprises approximately four to six participants from Europe and the partner country with diverse backgrounds and expertise in order to stimulate synergies and co-creation.
 Each team will be guided by a professional coach.

 The entire lot process, from idea generation to business operation in the partner country, takes about nine months.
 However, the duration primarily depends on the commitment and momentum of your team.

-Ideally yes.
-Once you submit the binding registration form, you are only committed to participating in the initial Innovation Sprint.
-After the Sprint, each participant can decide whether he or she wants to drop out or continue working on the idea with their team.
+Once you confirmed your participation, you are only committed to participating in the initial Innovation Sprint.
+After the Sprint, each participant can decide whether he or she wants to continue working on the idea with their team.
 However, if a team applies for the incubation phase, it must be committed to advancing its business solution.